HEPA Filters

 WHEN TO USE A HEPA AIR CLEANER

-But, in some situations, a HEPA air cleaner may be acceptable.
-Contact EH&S at 510-642-3073 or EHS@berkeley.edu(link sends e-mail) to determine the value of using HEPA air cleaners in your location.
-Contact Facilities Services at 2-1032 to submit a work order to confirm that your area has sufficient electrical capacity for the HEPA filter.
+If you are interested in using filtration units, please contact EH&S at 510-642-3073 or EHS@berkeley.edu(link sends e-mail) to assess if using HEPA air cleaners in your location would be helpful.
+Please also contact Facilities Services at 2-1032 to submit a work order to confirm that your area has sufficient electrical capacity if several HEPA filtration units are to be considered.

 In all cases, it is recommended that each use of a HEPA air cleaner be thoughtfully reviewed before purchase.
 Remember that ventilation is only one part of many strategies that limit the spread of Coronavirus.
 Weigh the above considerations before contacting EH&S to determine whether a HEPA filter could be an option.